AashiekaA/Gold-Rate-Tracker/README.md

 The application is configured through:

 - `config.json` for investment amount, scheme name, and notification emails
-- GitHub Secrets for email credentials
+- GitHub Secrets for secure email authentication
 - Google Service Account credentials for Google Sheets integration

 This design allows configuration changes without modifying the source code.